How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Training Details

 \section{Training Details}

 We utilize a lightly modified fork of the SkyRL framework for all of our RL training runs \citep{griggs2025skrylv01}.
 We run all training experiments unless otherwise noted on a single node of 8xH100s.
-For reproducibility, we provide key non-default training parameters used:
+For reproducibility, we provide key non-default training parameters used in Table \ref{tab:hyperparams}; SWE Agent Efficiency used different hyperparameters to allow for the longer multi-turn rollouts.
+The number of training epochs used in each domain is shown in Table \ref{tab:epochs}.